linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 You can switch the display modes by the following operations:

-1. On the desktop, move the mouse pointer over Dock.
+1. On the desktop, move the mouse over Dock.
 2. Right click to select **Mode**.
 3. Select a display mode.

 ### Set Dock Location

 You can place the Dock on any direction of your desktop.

 1. On the desktop, move the mouse pointer over Dock.